CosmoStat/shapepipe/docs/source/understanding_api.md

 ## ShapePipe Module Docs

-In addition to the stand API docs, we provide a description of each ShapePipe module defined in the `__init__.py` file for each module package.
+In addition to the standard API docs, we provide a description of each ShapePipe module defined in the `__init__.py` file for each module package.
 On these pages you will find a header that specifies the package author, the `Parent module` (i.e. a module that should be run before the module in